 …salty peanut butter bavarois layered with banana brulee and fudge sauce.

 The last speech of the day was from Trudy Hairs, General Manager of The Social Studio.
 The Social Studio is based in Collingwood and provides the education for refugees to make their way into the fashion and retail industries.
 Since 2009, 20 graduates of The Social Studio are now working full time in the fashion industry.
 Trudy’s belief is that students from diverse backgrounds create innovative and diverse products.
 Recycled fabrics and manufacturing materials are utilised in the design and creation of The Social Studio designs, resulting in an ecologically and socially responsible product.
 The Social Studio is the recipient of 2011’s Women in PR fundraising.

 In all, it was a wonderful and interesting day.
 After this in-depth review (including delicious Crown lunch images), i’m sure you’ll feel as if you were there.
 Make sure to visit the PRIA site to RSVP to upcoming interesting events in our industry.

-Your own hostess with the mostest, Iolanthe Gabrie – Director of Ruby Slipper Consultants.
+Your own hostess with the mostest, Iolanthe Gabrie – Director of Ruby Assembly Consultants.